top of page

 Somewhere behind them, cicadas shrilled, their hum rising like static through the stillness.
 Allegra sighed, setting down her glass.
 “Bring her here when you’re sure.
 I’ll know what she’s made of.”

-He nodded, though he never did.
+He nodded, but he never did.
 Saoirse would never set foot in that particular house, Allegra’s haven, while Allegra was alive.

 Years later, Roman would remember this conversation, the stillness of that afternoon, and understand too late that what his mother had seen in him, what he called love, was only the quiet beginning of conquest.